 A lot of things went wrong for the St. Louis Cardinals in last night’s 2013 World Series Game 1 loss, which is a good and a bad thing.
 The good thing is that there’s plenty of room to improve in tonight’s Game 2 at 7:30 EST / 4:30 PST on FOX.
 The bad news is that so many things went wrong in their 8-1 loss that it’s hard to know where to start.
-There’s a lot to watch for tonight, so if you can’t see the game live on TV, watch World Series Game 2 online live streaming free using the links below.
+There’s a lot to watch for tonight, so if you can’t see the game live on TV, watch World Series Game 2 online live streaming free using one of several different methods.
 The Boston Red Sox are in need of a big turnaround, and tonight’s game will tell MLB fans a lot about how this series will unfold.

 For all the pre-game discussion about the pitching staffs in Game 1, the conversations today focused predominantly on whether Boston Red Sox starting pitcher Jon Lester was applying an unknown substance to the ball, or perhaps to his fingertips.
 This isn’t the first time this season a Red Sox pitcher has been accused of doing something in secret, with the previous occurrences happening in May.
 But it’s certainly the most public time, as it came during the Fall Classic of all things.
 Certainly the Red Sox winning by seven runs will also add fuel to the fire going into World Series Game 2 tonight, as the series features the top two teams in the MLB this season.
 After all, how could a game be so lopsided with that level of competition?